 During the peak flashing weeks, visitors come to the Great Smoky Mountains by the thousands.
 The event has become so popular that the Great Smoky Mountains National Park has had to limit the number of people that can view the fireflies each night.
 The park sells a limited number of passes to the synchronous firefly viewings at the Elkmont Campground, the site where the flashing is most intense.

 The tickets go on sale in late April for designated viewing dates.
-The dates for 2018 have not yet been announced.

 How to Be Respectful Firefly Watchers